 When can I apply?

-Due to the impact of COVID-19 on the Bar Practice Course our next opportunity to consider readership applications will be for the September 2022 intake.
-Applications for the September 2022 intake should be made on or before 1st of July 2021.
+Due to the impact of COVID-19 on the Bar Practice Course our next opportunity to consider readership applications will be for the May 2022 intake.
+Applications for the May and September 2022 intake should be made on or before 1st of July 2021.

 Who should I submit my application to?